 - Beep Code Speaker

-In order to connect these terminals to the PC case, the front panel jumper cables are used.
+The front panel jumper cables connect these terminals to the PC case.
 These are provided with the PC case.

-When connecting these cables, it is important to refer to the manual so that you can understand the correct orientation of the power terminals.
-You do not want the negative end to connect to the positive terminal and vice versa.
+When you connect these cables, it is essential to check the manual to understand the correct orientation of the power terminals.
+You do not want the opposing end to connect to the positive terminal and vice versa.

 10. Front USB Cables

 Different USB header versions have different cables coming from the PC case.
-In other words, USB 2.0, USB 3.0 and USB 3.2 Gen 2 all have different headers and cables.
+In other words, USB 2.0, USB 3.0, and USB 3.2 Gen 2 have different headers and cables.

 11. Front Audio Cables

 Many PC cases have Audio Ports on the front as well.
-These can be used for connecting your mic or headphones to.
+These can be used for connecting your mic or headphones.

 The cables for these audio ports on your PC case connect to the Front Audio header on the motherboard.